Types of Financial Aid

-Financial need is the difference between: the student's established educational cost of attendance (includes tuition and fees, books and supplies, room and board, transportation and personal expenses), and resources the student and/or family should have available to meet those costs (expected family contribution as determined per your FAFSA filing).
+Financial need- difference between the student's established educational cost of attendance (includes tuition and fees, books and supplies, room and board, transportation and personal expenses) and resources the student and/or family should have available to meet those costs (expected family contribution as determined per your FAFSA).